Utterbye/ControlPlane.ai/README.md

 ESCALATE
 BLOCK

-For example, if the answer contains unsupported claims, the system can retry once.
-If the claims are still unsupported after the retry, the system can abstain instead of repeatedly generating unreliable answers.
+For example, if the generated answer contains unsupported claims, the system can retry the generation.
+If the claims remain unsupported after the retry, the system can abstain instead of returning an unreliable answer.

-The decision engine also produces a trust label and records the reason behind the decision, making the result easier to audit.
+The decision also includes a trust label and explanation, making the result easier to audit.

-Trace Store
+📝 Trace Store

-Every completed request is recorded in a trace store.
+After a request is processed, the system stores a trace containing information such as:

-A trace can contain:

 User question
 Generated answer
 Tier 1 scores
 Tier 2 scores
-Detector information
 Decision
-Timings
+Timing information
 Token usage
-Thread/user information
 Trust label
 User feedback

-The important design principle is that the trace is written after the response, so background analysis does not interfere with live requests.
+The trace store allows the background system to analyse historical behaviour without interfering with live requests.

-The prototype uses a local JSONL trace store, while the structure is designed so it can map to a production tracing system such as LangSmith.

-Tier 3 — Background Learning and Monitoring
+🧠 Tier 3 — Background Learning

-Tier 3 does not run directly on a user's request.
-It works on historical traces and looks for patterns that cannot be detected from a single query.
+Tier 3 does not run directly on a live request.

+Instead, it analyses historical traces to identify patterns that cannot be detected from a single request.

 It analyses:

+Analysis	Purpose
-Bias patterns — whether similar users receive different treatment Cost patterns — where token usage and resources are being consumed Feedback clusters — which topics repeatedly receive negative feedback Repeated queries — questions that users repeatedly ask Conflict rate — topics where sources disagree
+Bias Patterns	Detect whether similar users are treated differently Cost Patterns	Identify inefficient token/resource usage Feedback Clusters	Identify topics receiving repeated negative feedback Repeated Queries	Find questions being asked repeatedly Conflict Rate	Detect disagreement between sources

-These jobs are specifically designed to analyse many requests together rather than one request at a time.

-For example, the bias job can create counterfactual versions of a question by changing an attribute such as a name while keeping everything else the same.
-If the risk score changes significantly, it becomes a possible bias signal.
+For example, the bias analysis creates counterfactual versions of real questions by changing attributes such as names while keeping the rest of the question unchanged.
+A different risk result can indicate a possible bias signal.

-Human-Controlled Improvement
+👨‍💻 Human-Controlled Improvement

-One of the most important design principles is:
+One of the most important principles of the system is:

-Tier 3 proposes changes; it never applies them automatically.
+Tier 3 proposes changes — it never applies them automatically.

-The system may suggest changes to:
+Tier 3 can propose changes to:

-detector thresholds
+Detector thresholds
-source-trust lists
-retrieval behaviour
+Retrieval behaviour
-caching
+Source trust lists
+Caching
-usage limits
+Usage limits

-But proposed changes must go through human review, shadow mode, and validation before they affect users.
+However, proposed changes require human review, shadow-mode testing, and validation before affecting users.

-This creates a controlled improvement loop:
+This creates a controlled learning loop:

-User Requests
-      ↓
-Traces
-      ↓
-Tier 3 Analysis
-      ↓
-Findings
-      ↓
-Improvement Proposal
-      ↓
-Human Review
-      ↓
-Shadow Testing
-      ↓
-Validation
-      ↓
-Approved Change
+Traces → Analysis → Finding → Proposal → Human Review → Shadow Testing → Validation → Approved Change

-Streamlit Application
+🖥️ Streamlit Application

-The project is presented through a Streamlit-based web application called ControlPlane Checker.
-The application can be started using:
+The project includes a Streamlit-based web interface called ControlPlane Checker.

+Run the application with:

 streamlit run app.py

-The Streamlit interface provides four main tabs:

-1. Ask

-This is the main interface where a user enters a question and runs it through the complete pipeline.
-The application sends the question, user ID, thread ID, and run ID into the graph.

-2. Human Review

-This interface allows reviewers to examine flagged cases and provide verified feedback.
-This feedback becomes useful for improving the system.

-3. Tier 3

-This displays the background analysis performed by Tier 3 and shows the improvement proposals generated from the findings.

-4. Traces

-This displays the stored request records that are later used by Tier 3 for analysis.

-The application therefore acts as the visual front-end of the complete control-plane pipeline, allowing the user to see how a query moves through safety checks, retrieval, generation, verification, decision-making, tracing, and background improvement.

-Key Design Principles

-The project is built around five major principles:

-Safety first — risky requests and unsafe outputs are detected before reaching the user.
-Evidence-based answers — generated answers are checked against retrieved evidence.
-Fail safely — unsupported or unreliable answers can be retried or rejected.
-Full auditability — requests, decisions, scores, and feedback are recorded.
-Human-controlled improvement — Tier 3 can recommend changes, but humans remain responsible for approving them.

-Overall, ControlPlane Checker acts as a control layer around an enterprise LLM, combining real-time safety checks, evidence verification, decision-making, tracing, human review, and background learning into one architecture.
+The application provides four main tabs:

+💬 Ask

+Allows the user to enter a question and run it through the complete pipeline.

+👤 Human Review

+Allows reviewers to examine flagged cases and provide verified feedback.

+🧠 Tier 3

+Displays the background analysis and improvement proposals generated by Tier 3.

+📊 Traces

+Displays the stored request records used by the background analysis.

+When the user clicks Run the pipeline, Streamlit sends the question, user ID, thread ID, and run ID into the backend graph.

+⭐ Key Features
+🛡️ Multi-layer AI safety
+🔐 Jailbreak & prompt-injection detection
+🚨 Unsafe-intent detection
+🔏 PII protection
+⚠️ High-stakes query detection
+📚 Evidence-based generation
+🔬 Groundedness verification
+🔄 Self-consistency checking
+⚖️ Fairness & output-safety checks
+⚙️ Centralized decision engine
+📝 Complete request tracing
+👨‍💻 Human review workflow
+🧠 Background bias and reliability analysis
+🔁 Human-controlled improvement loop
+🖥️ Interactive Streamlit interface
+🎯 Core Design Philosophy

+The project is built around five principles:

+1. Safety First
+Potentially unsafe requests and outputs are detected before reaching the user.

+2. Evidence-Based Answers
+Generated responses are checked against supporting evidence.

+3. Fail Safely
+When the system cannot verify an answer, it can retry, abstain, or escalate instead of confidently returning unreliable information.

+4. Full Auditability
+Requests, scores, decisions, timings, and feedback are recorded.

+5. Human-Controlled Learning
+The system can identify improvements, but humans remain responsible for approving changes.

+🏗️ Project Structure
+ControlPlane Checker/
+│
+├── app.py                  # Streamlit application
+├── graph.py                # Main pipeline orchestration
+│
+├── tier1.py                # Tier 1 orchestration
+├── tier1_unsafe.py         # Unsafe-intent detection
+├── tier1_*                 # Other Tier 1 detectors
+│
+├── tier2.py                # Tier 2 orchestration
+├── tier2_checks.py         # Consistency & output-safety checks
+├── tier2_groundedness.py   # Evidence verification
+│
+├── tier3.py                # Tier 3 orchestrator
+├── tier3_jobs.py           # Background analysis jobs
+├── tier3_trace.py          # Trace storage & processing
+│
+├── attempts.py             # Rewrite, attempt & cache logic
+├── documents.py            # Document/evidence handling
+├── review.py               # Human review workflow
+├── examples_unsafe.py      # Safety examples
+│
+├── traces.jsonl            # Request traces
+└── docs/
+    └── architecture.png    # System architecture
+🔄 Complete System

+ControlPlane Checker is not simply a chatbot.
+It is a control and governance layer around an LLM that combines real-time safety detection, retrieval, answer verification, decision-making, tracing, human review, and background learning.

+The key idea is:

+Detect → Retrieve → Generate → Verify → Decide → Trace → Learn → Improve

+This architecture allows the system to become safer and more reliable over time without allowing automated changes to silently affect users., human review, and background learning into one architecture.